dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 - Otherwise, `E` is classified as a variable and the result of the expression is classified as a value of type `System.Span<S>`, where S is the element type of `I`.
   The value can be used to access members’ elements.

-In a member access of the form `E.I`, if `E` is of a class type and a member lookup of `I` in that class type identifies an instance fixed-size member, then `E.I` is evaluated and classified as a value of type `System.Span<S>`, where S is the element type of `I`.
+In a member access of the form `E.I`, if `E` is of a class type and a member lookup of `I` in that class type identifies a non-readonly instance fixed-size member, then `E.I` is evaluated and classified as a value of type `System.Span<S>`, where S is the element type of `I`.

-In a member access of the form `E.I`, if member lookup of `I` identifies a static fixed-size member, then `E.I` is evaluated and classified as a value of type `System.Span<S>`, where S is the element type of `I`.
+In a member access of the form `E.I`, if member lookup of `I` identifies a non-readonly static fixed-size member, then `E.I` is evaluated and classified as a value of type `System.Span<S>`, where S is the element type of `I`.

 #### Readonly fixed-size buffers

-When a *field_declaration* includes a `readonly` modifier, the member introduced by the fixed_size_buffer_declarator is a ***readony fixed-size buffer***.
+When a *field_declaration* includes a `readonly` modifier, the member introduced by the fixed_size_buffer_declarator is a ***readonly fixed-size buffer***.
 Direct assignments to elements of a readonly fixed-size buffer can only occur in an instance constructor, init member or static constructor in the same type.
 Specifically, direct assignments to an element of readonly fixed-size buffer are permitted only in the following contexts: